realeyes-media/x86-nginx/README.md

-# raspberrypi3-nginx
+# x86-nginx
-Copying build from NGINX and using a Raspberry Pi base image.
+An x86 clone of our raspberrypi3-nginx image for local testing.